-We know from the acceleration of the expansion of the universe that dark energy comprises sixty five percent of the total mass and energy of the universe.
-But we do not know its physical origin or how it manifests itself as anti-gravity.

-We know from studying the rotation of galaxies that a third of the mass and energy budget of the universe today is in the form of dark matter, which affects the motion of galaxies by gravity but emits no radiation.
+Fig. 4.
+Composition of the Cosmos [(Illustration credit: Ann Field, Space TelescopeScience Institute (STScI)].
+The composition of the universe, as we now believe we understand it.
+Dark energy (Sec.
+III), only recently discovered, accounts for 73% of the mass and energy budget of the universe, while exotic dark matter (Sec.
+VII) comprises 23%.
+The visible universe, as we see it, contributes less than half of one percent!
+We know from studying the rotation of galaxies that 23% of the mass and energy budget of the universe today is in the form of dark matter, which affects the motion of galaxies by gravity but emits no radiation.
 By studying the distribution of galaxies with the Sloan Digital Sky Survey, a ground-based telescope, we are studying the structure of dark matter on cosmic scales.
 With data from present and future ground-based telescopes, we can see gravitational lensing, the subtle distortion of distant images by the gravitational tug of dark matter.
-Dark matter cannot be explained as planets and burnedout stars, because they are much fewer and lighter than stars.
+Dark matter cannot be explained as planets and burned-out stars, because they are much fewer and lighter than stars.
 It must consist primarily of weakly interacting massive elementary particles.
 Neutrinos are one example.
 They have recently been shown to have a tiny mass and could contribute as much as ten percent of dark matter.
-The lightest supersymmetric particle (LSP) mentioned above may also contribute to dark matter.
+The lightest supersymmetric particle (LSP) mentioned above (Sec.
+III) may also contribute to dark matter.
 Other experiments search for dark matter particles reaching earth as cosmic rays.
 Accelerator experiments are searching for many kinds of dark matter, but it remains a mystery waiting to be solved.
 VIII.
-Present Era

-"In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken; for dust thou art, and unto dust shalt thou return."
-(Genesis III:19)

-We believe the time of our modern era, the world as we now know it, is fourteen billion years after the beginning, at a temperature of 2.7 Kelvin, or-270.4 Centigrade.
+Present Era "In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken; for dust thou art, and unto dust shalt thou return."
+(Genesis III:19) We believe the time of our modern era, the world as we now know it, is 13.7 billion years after the beginning, at a temperature of 2.7 Kelvin, or -270.4 Centigrade.
 In as short a time as the last three decades we have, using accelerators and detectors in space and on the ground, come to a fundamental understanding of the constituents of matter that make up the visible universe.
 We have also come to realize that nearly all of the energy of the universe is manifested in forms that we don't understand: dark energy and dark matter.

-The dark energy, possibly similar to that which caused the inflationary epoch described above, now dominates the universe, contributing nearly two thirds of its energy.
+The dark energy, possibly similar to that which caused the inflationary epoch described above (Sec.
+III), now dominates the universe, contributing 73% of its energy.
 Its outward push overcomes the inward pull of gravity and causes the expansion of the universe to accelerate rather than to slow down as was long believed.
-This surprising discovery of an accelerating expansion was recently made by studying supernovae,11 and there are plans to launch a dedicated supernova telescope called SNAP into space to investigate dark energy much more thoroughly.
+This surprising discovery of an accelerating expansion was recently made by studying supernovae,10 and there are plans to launch a dedicated supernova telescope called the SuperNova/Acceleration Probe (SNAP) into space to investigate dark energy much more thoroughly.
 By using supernova to map out the history of the expansion of the universe we can learn about the ends of time - both the earliest birth pangs like inflation, and the future destiny of our universe.